FreshyMichael/freshysites-support-beacon/readme.txt

 Function Addition - Update Check

 = 1.0 =
-Initial release.
-Time for a Support Party!
+Initial release

 == Arbitrary section ==

 Many thanks to https://github.com/YahnisElsts/ for the Plugin Update Integration included in this plugin!
-Somebody, buy that man a beer.
+Somebody, buy that man a bag of coffee.